marcosnils/bin/README.md

 If you find `bin` helpful and you have any ideas or suggestions, please create an issue here or send a PR and I'll be more than happy to brainstrom about possibilities.

+## Installing

+1. Download `bin` from the [releases](https://github.com/marcosnils/bin/releases)
+2. Run `./bin install github.com/marcosnils/bin` so `bin` is managed by `bin` itself
+3. Run `bin ls` to make sure bin has been installed correctly.
+You can now remove the first file you downloaded.
+4. Enjoy!

 ## Usage